The 6 Resources You Need To Check Before Buying Skincare

 The team assigns products a rating of 1-5 based on “published scientific research.”
 Each product has an “expert rating” from the Beautypedia team, in addition to a “community rating” from people who have tried the product.

-Beautypedia’s rating system is sometimes seen as controversial.
+Beautypedia’s rating system is a little controversial.
 For example, they believe that any source of fragrance - whether from a natural or synthetic source - is irritating and bad for skin.
-Essential oils are hated on a lot here.
-Whatever your belief may be, we think this site an awesome way to filter through the thousands of cosmetic products on the market today.
+Also, they take no issue with parabens.
+Whatever your belief may be, we think this site an awesome way to filter through the thousands of cosmetic products on the market today in a pretty frictionless way.
 There’s really no other website like it.

-Futurederm is a skincare blog written by Nicki Zevola Benvenuti, a blogger that seriously takes the term “skincare nerd” to a new level.
-She details the technical science behind ingredients and formulations, and busts a lot of myths through a research first, scientific lens.
+Futurederm is a very nerdy skincare blog written by Nicki Zevola Benvenuti, a blogger that seriously coined the term “skincare nerd.”

 I mention Drunk Elephant’s blog, Trunk Tales, with a little bit of hesitation.
 The blog is sparse, and mostly contains promotional pieces for their products.
 However, they do occasionally write some well-researched pieces that are definitely worth a read.
-It’s no secret that we love Drunk Elephant’s mission to bring clean and clinical products into the world (we believe in doing the same) so it’s no wonder we love their more educational pieces.
+Drunk Elephant is one of my favorite brands of all time, so I'm just pretty much obsessed with anything they create.

 Oh hey👋!
 We’re a new company with a mission to empower you with the resources you need to make educated, and informed skincare decisions that fit your unique lifestyle.
 We share interviews with experts, decode ingredients, and demystify the latest trends, and seek to create the next generation of innovative skincare products.